Your SaaS positioning is the reason why you are losing money

 Plus, you have the suspicion that you spend more in product investments than your competition.

-Resources are too spread out, and are not used to build a laser precision machine able to break into the market.
+Resources are scattered, instead of being used to build a laser precision machine able to break into the market.

 Lack of cohesion and clear direction